 Pro Forma Merger Analysis.
-Sandler analyzed certain potential pro forma effects of the merger, based on the following assumptions provided by Ozarks' management: (i) the merger closes in the first calendar quarter of 2016; (ii) 100% of outstanding C&S common shares are converted into the right to receive Ozarks common stock utilizing a floating exchange ratio which will be based upon the Ozarks' volume-weighted average closing price for the 15 trading days ending at or near the time of closing, and governed by collars based on amounts equal to 25% above and below a price per share for Ozarks common stock of \$45.4690; (iii) all C&S vesting restricted stock units and deferred stock units are exchanged for Ozarks common stock based on the purchase price per fully diluted share; (iv) all outstanding C&S options and warrants are exchanged for Ozarks common stock based on the differential between the purchase price per share and the strike price of each stock option and warrant.
+Sandler analyzed certain potential pro forma effects of the merger, based on the following assumptions provided by Ozarks' management: (i) the merger closes in the first calendar quarter of 2016; (ii) 100% of outstanding C&S common shares are converted into the right to receive Ozarks common stock utilizing a floating exchange ratio which will be based upon the Ozarks' volume-weighted average closing price for the 15 trading days ending at or near the time of closing, and governed by collars based on amounts equal to 25% above and below a price per share for Ozarks common stock of \$45.4690; (iii) all C&S vesting restricted stock units and deferred stock units are exchanged for Ozarks common stock based on the purchase price per fully diluted share; (iv) all outstanding C&S options and warrants are exchanged for Ozarks common stock based on the strike price of each stock option and warrant.

 Sandler also incorporated the following assumptions, as discussed with the senior management of Ozarks (unless otherwise noted): (a) internal earnings estimates for C&S for the years ending December 31, 2015 through December 31, 2019, as provided and confirmed by the executive management team of C&S; (b) publicly available earnings estimates for Ozarks for the years ending December 31, 2015 through December 31, 2017; (c) purchase accounting adjustments; (d) estimated cost savings; (e) transaction costs and expenses; (f) a mark on FHLB advances; (g) a mark on stated maturity deposits; (h) a core deposit premium; and (i) an opportunity cost of cash on hand of 2.0%.
 The analysis also assumed that the post-merger Ozarks dividend per share would remain the same as Ozarks' stand-alone dividend per share.
-The analysis indicated that the merger (excluding transaction expenses) would be accretive to Ozarks' earnings per share in 2016 and would be accretive to Ozarks' tangible book value per share at the closing of the merger and at year end 2016.
+The analysis indicated that the merger (excluding transaction expenses) would be accretive to Ozarks' tangible book value per share at the closing of the merger and at year end 2016.